Mcm190/iOSChan/README.md

-4chan broswer written in Swift.
+iOS 4chan broswer written in Swift.
 WebM/mp4 support.
 Full gallery view.
 Ability to mark posts as (you) and recieve system wide notification of replies.

 Posting still sucks because of hCaptcha, use another broswer.